diku-dk/dpp-e2023-pub/project-suggestions.md

 project is about implementing the semisort algorithm in Futhark or ISPC (or some other data parallel languages) and evaluating the performance.

+## Big-Integer Arithmetic in Futhark

+Couple of years ago, a [group of students have tackled the task of implemnting addition, multiplication and even division of big integers in Futhark](group-projects/big-num-arith/Topalovici-Nielsen-Oleson-dpp-proj.pdf).

+However, there is still significant room left for improving the GPU performance of such operations; see for example [some results we have reported recently in this presentation](group-projects/big-num-arith/pres-mycroftfest-bignum.pdf).
+The presentation also includes references to related work.

+The task of this project is to reproduce or to improve on the reported results.
+We suggest you start with the linked DPP project and then think on how to rewrite the implementation of the target operations in a way that improves the PU performance.
+Then you should probably discuss your ideas with us, and finally go ahead and strive to derive a very efficient implementation.

+Finally, we advise you stick with addition and multiplication, and only if time remains after you have engineered an efficient implementation, you move to more complex operations such as division.

+## Project Related to Automatic Differentiation

+This